-Metal bonded laps have a thin layer of diamond, usually electroplated in place with nickel plating.
+Standard diamond laps have a thin layer of diamond, usually electroplated in place with nickel plating.
 With use, the plated thin layer breaks down and starts cutting like a finer grit.
 Sintered laps, on the other hand, have a very thick (3-6 mm) cutting matrix.
 This contributes to a much longer life and steady, aggressive cutting performance.

-For many, a sintered lap can easily provide a lifetime of steady, reliable performance.
-At a cost only 3-4 times higher than the bonded variety, choosing a sintered Lap makes good financial sense, but yes, that purchase feels, and is, expensive.
+For many, a sintered lap can provide a lifetime of steady, reliable performance.
+At a cost only 3-4 times higher than the bonded variety, choosing a sintered Lap makes good financial sense in the long run, but yes, that purchase feels, and is, expensive.